wildfly/wildfly-github-bot/README.md

     - user@acme.org
 ```
 1. `id` - The unique identifier of a rule.
-2. `title`- Checks the title of a PR by using a regular expression generated from `projectKey` field, which is by default "WFLY".
+2. `title` - Checks the title of a PR by using a regular expression generated from `projectKey` field, which is by default "WFLY".
 You can find more information in [wildfly-bot-config-example.yml](wildfly-bot-config-example.yml)
-3. `description`- Checks comments of a PR by using individual regular expressions in the `pattern` fields under `regexes`.
+3. `description` - Checks comments of a PR by using individual regular expressions in the `pattern` fields under `regexes`.
     > For example, the correct format is "https://issues.jboss.org/browse/WFLY-11".
 4. `message` - The text of an error message in the respective check.
 5. `emails` - List of emails to receive notifications.

 > **_NOTE:_**  `title` and `commit` are enabled by default.
 More [here](wildfly-bot-config-example.yml).

 Also, there is a possibility to select checks that you need.
-Just left in the `wildfly-bot.yml` file checks you need.
+Just leave in the `wildfly-bot.yml` file the checks you need.

 Like this:
 ```yaml